DAN-HASSAN-INNOVATIONS/demo-repo/ReadME.md

-#demo
+#DEMO
-this is a testing and learning environment
+this is a testing and learning environment NOW